Shopify/shopify-cli/docs/getting-started/index.md

 There are two steps to completely uninstall Shopify App CLI:

-1. Delete the CLI files.
+1. Delete the CLI files
-1. Remove the `shopify` command from your shell profile.
+1. Remove the `shopify` command from your shell profile

 ### 1. Delete the CLI files